raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 * Copy files from RaspiBolt to GCP
 Use the commands below, substituting *GCP_Username* and *GCP_External_IP*

+When you see "Are you sure you want to continue connecting (yes/no)?", answer *yes*

 ```
 admin ~  ฿  sudo scp -i .ssh/gcp_ssh /home/bitcoin/.lnd/tls.cert          GCP_Username@GCP_External_IP:.lnd/